opengisch/QField-docs/documentation/reference/troubleshoot.en.md

 You can use the status page to check for:

-- Current System Status: See if all services are running normally.
+- **Current System Status:** See if all services are running normally.
-- Ongoing Incidents: Get details on any active issues the team is working to resolve.
+- **Ongoing Incidents:** Get details on any active issues the team is working to resolve.
 - Scheduled Maintenance: Find out about planned maintenance that might temporarily affect service availability.

 This page can quickly tell you if the problem you're experiencing is part of a wider issue.

-In the event of a service disruption or degraded performance, an incident banner will be prominently displayed at the top of the QFieldCloud dashboard.
+In the event of a service disruption or degraded performance, an incident banner will pop-up on the top of your QFieldCloud admin dashboard and be permanently displayed until the incidence has been resolved.
-This banner provides a brief description of the issue, a timestamp, and a link to the status page for more comprehensive information.
+The banner will provide a brief description of the issue, a timestamp, and a link to the status page for more comprehensive information.

 !![](../assets/images/qfc_incident_banner.png,800px)